kbroman/kbroman.github.io/pages/oa_questions.md

 - _**Will the policy prevent me from publishing in journal ____________________?**_

-  Certain publishers may require that you obtain a policy waiver for your article.
+  No. Certain publishers may require that you obtain a policy waiver for your article.
 For example, the University of California, which adopted a [similar policy](http://osc.universityofcalifornia.edu/open-access-policy/), [lists publishers for which UC authors have requested waivers](http://osc.universityofcalifornia.edu/open-access-policy/publisher-communications/),